notryanb/notryanb.github.io/_posts/2017-09-15-rust-blog-series-1.md

 Oh yeah, we're also importing the `rocket` crate here.

 The main function is setting up our `rocket` app and registering the routes we want to navigate.
-In this case `mount()` first takes a string to match against the url path and the second arg is essentially a `vec![]` of the routes we want to register.
+In this case `mount()` first parameter is a string to match against the url path and the second parameter is essentially a `vec![]` of the routes we want to register.

 ```rust
 fn main() {